Graduate Certificate in Participatory Research

 Learn more about GO!

 Skills and Practices of Engaged Scholarship

-The Skills and Practices in Engaged Scholarship Consortium hosts one and a half-hour seminars to promote community engagement and engaged scholarship being done at the University of North Carolina at Chapel Hill.
+The Skills and Practices of Engaged Scholarship Consortium hosts one and a half-hour seminars to support community engagement and engaged scholarship at the University of North Carolina at Chapel Hill.
 Sessions are sponsored by the Center for Faculty Excellence, the Center for Health Promotion and Disease Prevention, the North Carolina Translational and Clinical Sciences Institute, and the Carolina Center for Public Service.
 Check the CCPS events calendar for series schedule.

 The Functional Leadership Workshop Series is sponsored by the Office of Student Organizations at the Carolina Union.
 The purpose of this series is to develop student organization officers and members into knowledgeable and effective leaders.
 This series is designed specifically for leaders or officers of officially recognized student organizations.
 Organization members who do not hold an official position within their group are also highly encouraged to attend.
 For details, visit Functional Leadership Workshop Series.